me-pankajmunde/DevChat-pw/SUPABASE_SETUP.md

 ### "Supabase not configured"

-Make sure you've entered both the Supabase URL and Anon Key in Settings.
+Check that your `.env` file exists and contains valid Supabase URL and Anon Key values.
+Restart the application after making changes to the `.env` file.

 ### "Not authenticated"